 - ¼ cup finely chopped nuts or seeds (pepitas are great)

-- ⅓ cup honey, maple syrup or brown rice syrup
+- ⅓ cup maple syrup or brown rice syrup (or honey if not strictly vegan)

 - ½ cup nut or seed butter of your choice (e.g., peanut butter, almond butter, sunflower seed butter)